DaraghK93/stockApp/sprintRetrospective/week9.md

 ## **Start - Things we need to start doing:**
-- Starting showing the work we've done on the application.
+- Start showing the work we've done on the application.
 Right now the components of the site are not clearly visible to users.
 Need to create a splashpage for this to educate new users on what this application is.
   - An unlisted YT video might also work for this?
 Or specifically for the game?
+- Prioritising features/issues, we only have 3 weeks of development left and the end is very rapidly approaching.
+Need to be smart about how we spend our time.

 ## **Stop - Things we need to stop doing:**
 - Again, this carries over from last week.
 Need to stop putting off the diary.